Parking Expert: Underpriced Parking Permits Won’t Curb Cruising for Spots

 While the SFMTA’s proposals could include RPP zones (though they’re normally initiated by petition), Tumlin explained that RPP is generally ineffective, by itself, at creating enough available spots to curb cruising, because the price of the permits bears no relation to demand for parking.
 “In denser neighborhoods, an RPP sticker ends up basically becoming a hunting license, rather than a tool for balancing supply and demand,” he said.
 “Typically, the city sells far more stickers than there are spaces, so it fails in its goal in trying to create parking availability.”

 State law prohibits cities from charging more for permits than the costs to run the program.
 The annual $104 fee for a permit [PDF] amounts to 28 cents per day (a graduated price doesn’t kick in until a household’s fifth permit, which costs twice the normal price).
-Meanwhile, private parking spots go for hundreds of dollars per month.
+At the same time, private parking spots go for hundreds of dollars per month.

 Meanwhile, Tumlin said, “If we let residents park in every commercial space, then it would greatly restrict the ability for the commercial and entertainment users to create the availability that they need.”
 Allowing permit holders to park for free at some meters, and not others — a perk that exists in no other neighborhood — could also create confusion for parkers and enforcement officers.